How to change a nappy

 Disposable nappies can be rolled up and resealed, using the tabs.
 Put them in a plastic bag kept only for nappies, then tie it up and put it in an outside bin.

-Don't use washing powders with enzymes (bio powders) or fabric conditioner, as they may irritate your baby's skin.
-Always rinse washed nappies thoroughly.
+There's no evidence that using washing powders with enzymes (bio powders) or fabric conditioners will irritate your baby's skin.

 Wash nappies that are dirty with poo separately from your other washing.
 You'll probably have enough nappies to make up a full load anyway.